 In this article, we are going to make an Arduino weather clock which will tell us the time, date and temperature.

-You want to attach the DigiSpark ATtiny85 to a tiny OLED (128x32 pixels) and make it use easily readable, huge fonts (16x32 pixels WxH)?
+DigiSpark ATtiny85 I2C connected to a tiny OLED (128x32 pixels) can show easily readable, huge fonts (16x32 pixels WxH)!